Javex/fluxscoreboard/README.md

 - Install a Python 2.7 virtualenv
 - Run `python setup.py develop`
 - Create a development.ini (see below)
-- Start the development version with `pserve development.ini`
-- Install the application with `python installer.py install`.
+- Install the application with `python installer.py install development.ini`.
 You can also install test data if you want (just random strings).
 Then, instead, run `python installer.py install_test`
+- Start the development version with `pserve development.ini`

 Then visit localhost:6543 and start testing the application (Note: It can send real mails so make sure to enter **your** address).